NavisCarrierSolutions/MACS3.API.Services/README.md

 # MACS3.Connected
 This documentation illustrates the usage of the different MACS3.Connected REST API
-## Basic usage
+## Basic usage: Stability calculation
-This example explains how to perform a stability-calculation in C#.
+This snippet explains how to perform a stability-calculation in C#.
 Install the package from nuget.org:

 ```